Hyperparameter Transfer with Mixture-of-Expert Layers: Weight decay

 While weight decay (WD) is an important hyperparameter in AdamW \cite{loshchilov2019decoupledweightdecayregularization}, the exact empirical effect in the context of HP transfer is not well understood.
 For instance, \cite{kosson2025weight} found that independent weight decay, keeping $\eta\cdot\lambda$ constant (across model scales) such that in every step a constant fraction of weights gets whitened, enables HP transfer.
 On top of that, \cite{Dey25Dont} argued that this independent weight decay $\eta\lambda$ may require depth adjustments according to the depth scaling exponent.
 However, another line of empirical works \cite{wang2025setadamwsweightdecay,bergsma2025powerlinesscalinglaws} suggests that the scaled invariant should be the effective EMA timescale $\tau = T\eta\lambda$ where $T$ is the number of steps trained.
 This is contradictory with independent weight decay when $T$ is connected to model parameters, such as width or depth (often the practical case for ``compute-optimality'' \cite{kaplan2020scalinglawsneurallanguage}).
 Finally, works such as \cite{defazio2025gradients} suggested WD scheduling, another variable to be considered.

-In our experiments with weight decay in a limited scope, we found that at the 1B token horizon with $T=2000$ steps, a nontrivial weight decay does not significantly outperform having zero weight decay altogether, and hence all our experiments in the main text are done without weight decay.
+In our experiments with weight decay in a limited scope, we found that at the 1B token horizon with $T=2000$ steps, a nontrivial weight decay does not significantly outperform having zero weight decay in our horizon, and hence all our experiments in the main text are done without weight decay.
 See \Cref{fig: weight decay}.